dhisana-ai/gtm-ai-tools/README.md

 ## Quick Start

 Follow these steps to spin up the container and run a utility.
+If you prefer to test in the cloud without Docker, see [Fly.io setup](docs/flyio_setup.md).

 1. **Clone the repository**
    ```bash